cgsnider/Healthcare-Staffing-Nigeria/README.md

 Creating a database and a front end website to connect healthcare workers with job opportunities in Nigeria.

+#### To Run

+1. Go into the 'client' directory and run 'npm install'
+2. Go into the 'server/node' directory and run 'npm install'
+3. While in 'server/node' run 'npm run dev'

 #### Developers:

 Khalaya Dean